Azure-Samples/azure-health-data-and-ai-samples/samples/fabric-healthcare-data-solutions/README.md

 This sample provides a notebook for customers who have already deployed their Healthcare data solutions item in Fabric and want to take advantage of Application Lifecycle Management (ALM).
 ALM allows developers who are developing in Fabric to apply the capabilities of familiar source control tools to manage Fabric items.

 There are some additional, manual steps to be able to run Helathcare data solutions capabilities after syncing a workspace with ALM.
-The `hds_alm_helper` notebook attempts to streamline these manual steps.
+The `healthcare_msft_alm_helper` notebook attempts to streamline these manual steps.

 ## Prerequisites

-There are a few prerequisites before running the sample `hds_alm_helper` notebook.
+There are a few prerequisites before running the sample `healthcare_msft_alm_helper` notebook.

 ### Healthcare data solutions is deployed in source workspace